Dog Bite Lawyers in Boonville, MO

 Boonville, MO Personal Injury Lawyers

 Dog Bite Lawyers in Boonville, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Boonville, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find qualified legal counsel as soon as possible after an accident.
-As personal injury lawyers, Halvorsen Klote has helped clients in Boonville, MO and beyond hold negligent pet owners accountable to get the financial recovery they are owed.
-If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Boonville, MO dog bite lawyers online.
+It is crucial to get experienced legal representation as soon as possible after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Boonville, MO and throughout Missouri and Illinois hold negligent pet owners responsible to get the financial recovery they deserve.
+If you were bitten by a dog, don't wait another second to call us at 866-382-4167 or contact our Boonville, MO dog bite lawyers online.
 Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-Based on data from the American Veterinary Medical Association, there are over 4.5 million serious dog bites annually nationwide.
-These injuries are associated with high medical bills, as medical assistance can quickly add up to tens of thousands of dollars.
-Every day, nearly 1,000 people visit an emergency room for serious dog bites, and the average medical costs for a dog bite is $20,000.
+According to the American Veterinary Medical Association, there are more than four and a half million dog bites annually nationwide.
+Dog bites are associated with high medical expenses, as medical assistance can quickly add up to tens of thousands of dollars.
+Each day, almost 1,000 people visit an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.

-How to Know if You Have a Dog Bite Case in Boonville, MO
+Do I Have a Dog Bite Case in Boonville, MO?

-If you have been bitten by a dog, you may be thinking about whether or not you have a valid claim.
-The answer depends on the circumstances surrounding the attack:
+If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
+The answer depends on the circumstances surrounding the bite:

-- Severity of your injuries — In order to have a viable claim, your injuries must be significant enough to warrant medical attention.
-You can typically receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries such as anxiety.
-For less significant injuries that didn't require medical treatment, such as a bruise, you may not be able to make a claim .
+• Seriousness of your injuries — If you want to have a viable claim, your injuries your injuries have to have resulted in monetary loss.
+You can generally receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as emotional injuries like emotional distress.
+For less serious injuries that didn't require medical treatment, such as a scrape, you may not have a claim .

-- The specifics of the bite — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
+• The specifics of the attack — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
 But, if you were there illegally or if you provoked the dog, you may not have a case.

-- Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the policy that covers your injuries.
+• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers the injuries a specific dog causes.
+Most times, this will be under a homeowner's insurance or renter's insurance policy.
+If not, you may need some "creative lawyering" to help locate the coverage you need.

-- Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
-Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by another person's dog if:
+• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local ordinances and state statutes.
+Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:

-If you are unsure whether or not you have enough to make a claim, you should request a consultation with a qualified Boonville, MO dog bite lawyer.
-They can evaluate the circumstances surrounding your dog bite and advise you on your best options for compensation.
+If you don't know if you have a viable case for legal action, you should discuss your case with a qualified Boonville, MO dog bite lawyer.
+They can evaluate the circumstances surrounding your dog attack and advise you on your best options for compensation.

 What to Do After a Dog Bite in Boonville, MO?